Bromheads Jacket

-Bromheads (formerly Bromheads Jacket) are a two-piece British garage rock band originating from Sheffield, England.
+Bromheads Jacket (briefly Bromheads) are an English three-piece post punk band, formed in 2005 in Sheffield.

 History

 Bromheads formed in Sheffield in 2005, following the split of a band called Fixated.
-Although often compared to other Sheffield bands who found fame around the same time, such as Arctic Monkeys and Milburn, the band has a somewhat heavier style.
+Although often compared to other Sheffield bands who found fame around the same time, such as Arctic Monkeys and Milburn, the band is heavier than others in their scene.
 Their style also differs due to singer Tim Hampton's southern England accent (he was raised in Yateley, Hampshire).

 The band released the singles "Woolley Bridge", "What Ifs + Maybes", "Trip to the Golden Arches"', "Lesley Parlafitt", and "Speaker Box", all released on the Marquis Chacha label.
 They went on several tours of the UK, and also played across Europe, including in Spain (at the Summercase Festival), Austria, Germany, and the Netherlands.
 In 2005, they joined the nationwide Club NME tour, and played at South By Southwest in Austin, Texas.

 Their first album, Dits from the Commuter Belt, was released on 13 November 2006, and was followed by a tour of over 30 gigs around the UK supported by the Middlesbrough group The Oxfam Glamour Models.
 They have also played at the London Calling festival in Amsterdam on three occasions, twice in 2006 and once in 2008.

 In 2006, the band recorded a cover of The Streets' single "When You Wasn't Famous", which was released on the b-side of the song's 7".
 The single reached number 8 in the UK charts.

 Their song "Fight Music for the Fight" was featured in the video game Burnout Dominator, as well as its successor Burnout Paradise on PS3 and Xbox 360.